 The best lead generation companies for contractors include these 11 sites:

 Google My Business can help potential leads find your business via Google Search and Google Maps.
 Claim or create your Google My Business listing and optimize it to attract leads to your business.
-The best part is that it’s free to use Google My Business, which means you can get contractor leads for free from it!
+The best part is that it costs nothing to use Google My Business, which means you can get contractor leads for free from it!

 Angie’s List can connect your business with more than six million households.
 It’s free to create a profile on Angie’s List, as well as acquire leads from your profile.
 If you advertise on the lead generation website for contractors, though, expect to pay $4 to $8 for every click on your ad.

 Yelp receives more than 30 million unique visitors each month, offering your company access to an immense audience.
 Join Yelp (for free), and you can start generating contractor leads right away.
-If you like, you can advertise on Yelp to increase your visibility to potential leads.
+If you like, you can advertise on this contractor lead site to increase your visibility to potential leads.

 Houzz serves as a go-to lead generation company for contractors that specialize in the residential sector.
 Build a free profile on Houzz or pay a monthly fee for a Houzz Pro+ profile, which improves your rankings or visibility in the site’s search results and directories.
 Advertising options are also available.

 Bing places for business works as Bing’s version of Google My Business, which means it can provide you with free contractor leads.
 If you use Google My Business, you can even import your Google My Business profile to Bing places for business.
 When searching on Bing, users can find your company and become your newest lead.